|

 By Marc Hand

-Over the past year, a growing number of SRG members have begun to explore ways in
+Over the past decade a growing number of SRG members and other public media organizations have acquired an additional station.
+For

 existing service to a new audience elsewhere.